rlugojr/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Revised Median total steps per day: 10766.1886792453"
 ```

-Do the values differ from the original mean and mid?
+###Do the values differ from the original mean and mid?
 Yes, the Median and the Mean are equal which means this is a symmetric distribution.

-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+###What is the impact of imputing missing data on the estimates of the total daily number of steps?
-Calculating Mode to test a hunch
+To be thorough in our answer, we need to calculate the final measure of central tendency, the Mode, which will allow us to further test the strength of the central distribution.

 ```r